Digital civics: Definitions

 Other conceptions of digital civics are still emerging.
 Newcastle University has suggested that Digital Civics is about "Digital technologies and citizen-driven design."

 Philosophy of information

 Numerous scholars have suggested that the Philosophy of Information is the most logical course to underpin policy and project work for life in the digital age.
 The Information Philosopher Luciano Floridi has played a critical role in the success of such work, particularly in exploration of Information Society, European Policy, and the European Commission's Onlife initiative.

 Features

-Clements identifies four underlying pillars that contribute to a robust digital civics as well as four key concepts in which digital civics is grounded.
+Clements identifies four underlying pillars that contribute to a robust digital civics as well as five key concepts in which digital civics is grounded.